The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 We performed a phase-resolved spectral analysis over the 0.3--10\,keV energy range using the EPIC-pn data.
 We extracted spectra from 50 phase intervals of width 0.02 rotational cycles, and fitted them using an absorbed double-blackbody model.
-In the fits, the column density was held fixed at the phase-averaged value ($\nh\ = 1.07\times10^{22}$\,\cmdue; \S\ref{sec:xrayanalysis}), while all other parameters were allowed to vary.
-Figure\,\ref{fig:timing} shows the evolution of the spectral parameters and de-absorbed fluxes of both thermal components, as well as their flux ratio, along the rotational phase.
+In the fits, the column density was held fixed at the phase-averaged value ($\nh\ = 1.07\times10^{22}$\,\cmdue; Section\,\ref{sec:xrayanalysis}), while all other parameters were allowed to vary.
+Figure\,\ref{fig:timing} shows the evolution of the spectral parameters and unabsorbed fluxes of both thermal components, as well as their flux ratio, along the rotational phase.
 The complex spin modulation pattern for the soft X-ray emission can be ascribed to changes in the blackbody radius of both components.
-The smaller-hotter region traces more closely the fine structures seen in the pulse profile (e.g., the dip close to the peak; Figure\,\ref{fig:timing}).
-On the other hand, the scarce counting statistics available in the range 12--15\,keV (less than 200 net counts in the FPMA) precludes an assessment of possible variability of the power-law slope along the rotational phase.
+The smaller, hotter region traces more closely the fine structures seen in the pulse profile (e.g., the dip close to the peak; Figure\,\ref{fig:timing}).
+On the other hand, the scarce counting statistics available in the energy range 12--15\,keV (less than 500 net counts summing up the \nustar\ FPMs) precludes an assessment of possible variability of the power-law slope along the rotational phase.

-\subsubsection{Search for Short X-ray Bursts}
+\subsubsection{Search for Short X-Ray Bursts}

-Short X-ray bursts were searched for by applying the procedure described by \cite{borghese20}.
+Short X-ray bursts were searched for by applying the procedure described by \citet{gkw04} and \citeauthor{scholz11} (\citeyear{scholz11}; see also \citealt{borghese20}).
 We extracted light curves with different time resolutions (2$^{-4}$, 2$^{-5}$, 2$^{-6}$\,s) to improve sensitivity to bursts of different durations, except for \swift/XRT PC-mode light curves that were binned at the timing resolution (2.5073\,s).
 For each observation, we calculated the Poisson probability of an event to be a random fluctuation with respect to the average number of counts per bin.
 Any bin with a probability smaller than $10^{-4}(N N_{\rm trials})^{-1}$, where $N$ is the total number of time bins and $N_{\rm trials}$ is the number of timing resolutions used in the search, was flagged as part of a burst.
-We detected 15 bursts in the \swift/XRT light curves (Figure\,\ref{fig:bursts}).
+We detected 12 bursts in the \swift/XRT light curves (Figure\,\ref{fig:bursts} and Table\,\ref{tab:bursts}).
 No bursts were found in the \xmm\ and \nustar\ data sets.

-\section{Radio searches}
+\section{Radio Searches}

 Table\,\ref{tab:observations} reports a log of the radio observations, performed using the Sardinia Radio Telescope (SRT; \citealt{bolli,prandoni}) and \pks.